life-itself/community/content/blog/2023/09/20/Praxis-intern-oct2023.md

 ## Other information

 - You must be available to arrive on 12th Oct - 3 days prior to the long term residency starting
-- You must be available to commit to a minimum of 3 months
+- You must be available to commit to 2 months
 - Your contribution will consist of 4-5 hours per day, 5 days per week
 - A willingness to engage in the MVP’s and develop an inner practice is a necessity
 - Upon successful application you will be invited to connect with Valerie more deeply to discuss your suitability